Amazon Prime Day 2019: When Is It? What Are the Best Deals?

 What are the best Prime Day deals?

 Amazon discounts a wide swath of items over the course of Prime Day, but the best deals are usually found on its own products.
 If you’re thinking about buying a Kindle, Echo, Echo Dot, Fire TV, Ring Doorbell or Fire Tablet, try to hold off until mid-July.
+Some deals are already starting, though.
+The retailer is reducing the price of a Toshiba HD 43-inch Fire TV Edition Smart TV, by $120 to $179.99, through June 30 or while supplies last.

 You can also expect to find deals in Whole Foods stores.
 Last year, Prime members who spent $10 or more at the grocery store got a $10 Amazon Prime Day credit.